cityofasheville/skillstask/README.md

 ##Submitting the app

-We really preffer to get submissions via GitHub and show the working app via GitHub pages.
+We really prefer to get submissions via GitHub and show the working app via GitHub pages.
 But if you have other ways of working, that's fine.
 Just be sure the code is freely available on the web.

 **Please complete your submission by Friday, June 6th, at 9am.** Early submissions are welcome!